caanaan/linuxdevconfig/vim/VimQuickReference.md

 * zR - Open all folds
 * zM - Close all folds

+## Opening URLs in External Browser
+* gx - Open the link under the cursor in the external browswer

 ## Filenames:
 * ,f - Copy the current file's filename to the buffer